acs-git/vSphereMetricCollector/README.md

 5. Any other relevant information regarding resource allocation please share it here.

 ## Dependencies and Constraints Questionnaire
-1.In the estate to be migrated, do you have restrictive operating systems, or application licensing models in use that may affect cost at the destination environment?
+1. In the estate to be migrated, do you have restrictive operating systems, or application licensing models in use that may affect cost at the destination environment?
-            1. SQL
-            2. Oracle
-            3. Licensing Audits that require unrestricted access to hosts etc.
-            4. Per available physical core licensing etc.
-2.Do you currently use any of the following
+2. Do you currently use any of the following?
-            1. RDMs
-            2. Directly attached storage
-            3. Shared disks (Quorum)
+      3. SQL
-            4. Application Clustering (MSCS etc)
-3. In the estate to be migrated, are there any applications or other dependencies on non-virtualised assets that cannot be converted?
+4. In the estate to be migrated, are there any applications or other dependencies on non-virtualised assets that cannot be converted?
-4. Any other relevant information regarding resource constraints or dependencies please share here.
+5. Any other relevant information regarding resource constraints or dependencies please share here.

 ## Network and Security Questionnaire
 Gather information related to the network and security of the infrastructure in scope.

-1. What technologies do you use for L3 routing (dynamic routing, etc.)
+1. What technologies do you use for L3 routing (dynamic routing, etc.)?
 2. What technologies do you use for remote sites/users?
     1. IPSec site-to-site (Policy or routed)
     2. SSL VPN